Understanding Equity Take Out Mortgages in Alberta

 Both options access equity, but an equity take out focuses on receiving funds directly.

+A traditional refinance may involve lowering your rate or renewing your term.
 An equity take out focuses on receiving cash while adjusting your mortgage to a new structure.

-If you are comparing different refinance paths, you can review the refinancing page here:
+If you are comparing different refinance paths, you can review the refinancing page here: Mortgage Refinancing.

 How Much Equity You Can Access